metabrainz/musicbrainz-server/INSTALL.md

         sudo make install
         cd ..

+    Note: if you have forgotten to clone the repository with the `--recursive` option, this won't work.
+In that case, you should run the following and then try again:

+        git submodule init
+        git submodule update

 2. Setup PostgreSQL authentication

     For normal operation, the server only needs to connect from one or two OS